xprova/bisect-tau/README.md

 ./bisect-tau calculate
 ```

-This will pull out the simulation traces from the bisection procedure ran last
+This will pull out simulation traces from the bisection procedure ran last and
-and print the calculated values of Tau and Tw:
+print the calculated values of Tau and Tw:

 ```
 Results: